warning

 Click pause while you have a think and then click play when you're ready to continue.

-I have one final discussion task you.
+I have one final discussion task for you.

 So thinking really carefully, how could we redraft responses A, B, and C so that they're also valid?
-So pause the video here or you have a think and click play when you're ready for me to reveal the correct answer.
+Then pause the video here or you have a think and click play when you're ready for me to reveal the correct answer.

 I could hear lots of people starting to pick up on the right tweaks and changes that we needed to make there.